douglangille/darkling-whim/story-engine/bootstraps/EXPANSION-BOOTSTRAP.md

 - **Think structurally**: Expansion changes pacing and rhythm
 - **Use anchors**: Preserved scenes guide voice for new scenes
 - **Flex authorship**: Use human/AI strengths per new scene
+- **Guard motivations**: Preserve why characters act, not just what they do
+- **Show the move**: Endings demonstrate, they don't just promise

 ---